Nikoltod/passport-authentication/README.md

 ## Purpose :

-Simple authentication with Passport for template with Redis with Twitter, Facebook, Google and LinkedIn ready for use in projects as a application template.
+Simple template with Passport, Redis, Mocha and Chai for testing.
+You can also add Twitter, Facebook, Google and LinkedIn ready Strategies for Passport.

 ## Used :